About me

 When I zoom in past 50,000 feet, I typically watch people recoil in horror.
 My experiences from that time are simply the type of stories that make people cringe as they read about them in the news, only to wipe their memory of that story clean and go about their lives.

 But I cannot wipe my memories.
 They are lived experiences.
 I have stretched my range of experience and perception further than most human beings I know.
 Reflecting on my lived experiences with people from all walks of life, one fundamental truth has become crystal clear.
 Even those who suffer believe the actions they take will lead to beauty.
-They’re just misguided, chasing momentary beauty rather than laying the foundation for sustainable beauty.
-Which is why I became an educator.
+They're just misguided, chasing momentary beauty rather than laying the foundation for sustainable beauty.
+Which is why I became an educator - not just to share information, but to serve others by helping them discover truth through their own experience.

 Human beings of all kinds yearn for what’s real.
 In every echelon of society, people desire to learn from experience.